Creamy Mami, the Magic Angel: Impact and influence

-A spin-off manga series titled, Magical Angel Creamy Mami and the Spoiled Princess, was launched Coamix's Comic Tatan website on December 21, 2018.
+A spin-off manga series titled, Magical Angel Creamy Mami and the Spoiled Princess, was launched on Coamix's Comic Tatan website on December 21, 2018.
 The series is written and illustrated by Emi Mitsuki.
 The series focuses on the character, Megumi Ayase.
 The series was released in North America in March 2021 by Seven Seas Entertainment.

+Internationalization

-InternationalizationMagical Angel Creamy Mami was dubbed into Italian by Studio PV, who released it as L'incantevole Creamy from 1985-02-03.
-It was also broadcast in France by La Cinq (later on TMC, AB1 and Manga) as Creamy, merveilleuse Creamy from April 29, 1988, and more recently released in French DVD editions (French dub or Japanese and French subtitles) by Declic Image.
+Magical Angel Creamy Mami was dubbed into Italian by Studio PV, who released it as L'incantevole Creamy in February 1985.
+It was also broadcast in France by La Cinq (later on TMC, AB1 and Manga) as Creamy, merveilleuse Creamy on April 29, 1988, and more recently released in French DVD editions (French dub or Japanese and French subtitles) by Declic Image.
 It was also distributed in Spain as "El Broche Encantado" in 1992.

-In these countries the musical theme was the same: in Italy it was sung by Cristina D'Avena, in France by Claude Lombard and in Spain by Soledad "Sol" Pilas.
+In these countries the musical theme was the same: in Italy it was sung by Cristina D'Avena, in France by Valérie Barouille and in Spain by Sol Pilas.

-The text and music were by Alessandra Valeri Manera - Giordano Bruno Martelli.
+The text and music were by Alessandra Valeri Manera and Giordano Bruno Martelli.

 The musical base was partially re-orchestrated in France and Spain, and the text was translated and adapted by Charles Level for the French version.

-It was dubbed into Cantonese by a Hong Kong TV Station - TVB, who released it as "我係小忌廉" (I am Creamy Mami) from January 7, 1985 showing it from Monday to Friday at 6pm, each time shown half an hour.
+It was dubbed into Cantonese by a Hong Kong TV Station - TVB, who released it as "我係小忌廉" (I am Creamy Mami) on January 7, 1985, showing it from Monday to Friday at 6pm, each time shown half an hour.

 Harmony Gold USA (the company best known for the Robotech adaptation) was planning an English dubbed version under the name Pretty Creamy the Perfect Pop Star, but it never saw the light of day.
 Had it ever been released in English, most of the characters' names would have to be changed to target an English-speaking audience.